The Vegan Lunchbox

 • ¼ red pepper finely diced

-• 2 tbsp sweetcorn I used tinned, but you can lightly cook frozen or fresh sweetcorn
+• 2 tablespoon sweetcorn I used tinned, but you can lightly cook frozen or fresh sweetcorn

 • 4 basil leaves optional